 But what I want this blog post to be about is their amazing cashew-tamari-garlic dressing.
 It is savory amplified ten times.
 So good.
-And it’s thick enough to use as a dip that will make kids love to eat their veggies.
+And it’s thick enough to use as a dip that will make kids — and you — love to dip veggies in it.

-Among this wonderfully tasty dressing’s ingredients are tamari (Japanese soy sauce, can contain wheat) and canola oil (a heat-processed oil).
+Among this wonderfully tasty dressing’s ingredients are tamari (Japanese soy sauce, often contains wheat) and canola oil (a heat-processed oil).
 I am sensitive to gluten (although not celiac), and I avoid cooked oils as much as possible in favor of healthier oils.

-This dressing/dip is so tasty and versatile, you can spread it on sandwiches, meat, bread, roasted vegetables, crackers, and more.
+This dressing/dip is so tasty and versatile, you can use it on salads, sandwiches, meat, eggs, bread, roasted vegetables, raw veggies, crackers, and more.
 It’s the most umami dressing I know.

 Here is my version.
 This recipe thickens with refrigeration.
 If you want an even thicker dip, add more cashews.